thiippal/diagrams-genre/README.md

 # Corpus-based insights into multimodality and genre in primary school science diagrams

-A repository for the article "Corpus-based insights into multimodality and genre in primary school science diagrams"

 ## Description

-This repository contains code associated with the article *Semiotically-grounded distant viewing of diagrams: insights from two multimodal corpora* by Tuomo Hiippala and John Bateman, published in [Digital Scholarship in the Humanities](https://doi.org/10.1093/llc/fqab063) (open access).
+This repository contains code associated with the article *Corpus-based insights into multimodality and genre in primary school science diagrams* by Tuomo Hiippala, published in XXX (open access).

 ## Preliminaries